-VTEM Motion Terminal from Festo heralds a revolution in automationPosted on February 8th, 2019 in MEDIA RELEASES, News
+VTEM Motion Terminal from Festo heralds a revolution in automationPosted on February 8th, 2019 in News

 Pneumatics is intrinsically a user-friendly technology and it is set to become even more straightforward, versatile and flexible.
 The brand new VTEM Motion Terminal from Festo propels pneumatics into the era of Industry 4.0 with apps that can replace over 50 individual standard components, thanks to the latest developments in piezo technology and software.

 “We predict that the VTEM Motion Terminal will revolutionise automation technology in much the same way that the smartphone turned the mobile communication market on its head a decade ago,” says Andy Parker-Bates, Product Manager at Festo.
 “In addition to transforming pneumatic products into true Industry 4.0 components, the VTEM simplifies system design, reduces costs and offers greater energy efficiency. ”

 Festo predicts that the new method of function integration exempified by the VTEM – combined with software apps – will simplify the entire value chain, since only one piece of hardware will be required.
 Beneath the new Motion Terminal’s somewhat unassuming exterior and classic Festo product design lies technical refinement based on state-of-the-art information technology.